Prepaid Cards FAQs

 - Who can be a co-branding partner of the PPI Issuer?

 The co-branding partner shall be a company incorporated in India and registered under the Companies Act, 1956 / Companies Act, 2013.
 In case the co-branding partner is a bank, then the same shall be a bank licensed by RBI.
 In case of co-branding arrangement between a bank and a non-bank entity, the bank shall be the PPI Issuer.
-In case both the entities are non-banks, one of them will be pre-assigned, in advance, the role of issuer among themselves.

 - In case of a co-branded card, who will be responsible for addressing all customer service aspects?